bitwarden/help/_articles/organizations/policies.md

 ### Single Sign-On Authentication

 Enabling the **Single Sign-On Authentication** policy will require non-Owner/non-Admin users to log in with Enterprise Single Sign-On.
-For more information, see [Access Your Vault using SSO](https://bitwarden.com/help/article/sso-access-your-vault/).
+For more information, see [Using SSO]({{site.baseurl}}/article/using-sso/#login-using-sso).

 {% callout info %}
 The **Single Organization** policy must be enabled before activating this policy.